 There are three elements in which a student may not meet Satisfactory Academic Progress: grade point average, course-completion rate and maximum time frame.

 Grade Point Average: Undergraduate students are required to maintain a 2.0 grade point average by the end of the their first year of full-time study (24-30 credit hours of coursework).
 A cumulative 2.0 grade point average must be maintained from that point forward.

 Course Completion Rate: Undergraduate students are required to complete two-thirds, or 67 percent, of all credit coursework attempted.
 The completion rate is calculated as a percentage of completed coursework over the student’s entire enrollment at CUC including transferred hours.
 Students must maintain a cumulative 67 percent course completion rate.
 Grades of W, F, IF, or U are considered as coursework attempted but not completed.

 Maximum Time Frame: Students are allowed to receive financial assistance until they have exceeded 150 percent of the number of credit hours needed to complete their degree program at CUC.
 Since the average number of credit hours needed to complete the bachelor’s degree is 128 hours, student may not receive financial assistance upon attempting more than 192 credit hours.
-Students in degree programs requiring more than 128 credit hours may appeal to the Director of Student Financial Planning for an extension, if necessary.
+Students in degree programs requiring more than 128 credit hours may appeal to the Director of Financial Aid for an extension, if necessary.